| |

 D. OTHER KEY OUTCOMES AND STATUS

-- increase service coordination to facilitate transition within the continuum
+- increase service coordination to facilitate transition within the continuum of care.

 - increase the effectiveness of the continuum of care